 13. Social life

-- How often do you want to go out on holidays together?
+How often do you want to go out on holiday together?

 14. Extramarital relationships

-- How do you feel on “affairs of the heart”?
+How do you feel about “affairs of the heart”?
 Do they amount to a sexual affair?

 15. Gender role expectations

-- What kind of expectations do have from each other in terms of who does what in the family?
+What kind of expectations do you have from each other in terms of who does what in the family?

-- When your kids gets sick, who stays home to look after them?
+When your kids get sick, who stays home to look after them?